 Students can undertake at least one VCE study in Year 10.
-This enables them to experience ‘making choices’ for the first time, as well as the rigour of completing VCE level study.
+This enables them to experience ‘making choices’ for the first time, as well as the rigor of completing VCE level study.
 The opportunity to study alongside Year 11 students fosters academic role-modeling in our senior years.
 As the year progresses Year 10 students begin to develop a pathway through the Senior Years and are able to make future subject selections from a point of knowledge and experience.
 Year 10 students also are provided a broad choice of electives which will assist in designing pathways toward VCE study in Year 11.

 Much of our Year 10 pastoral program is devoted to developing the skills and attitudes required to be a successful VCE student as well as the knowledge required to make informed subject selections for Year 11.
 Work experience and outdoor education camps are popular and beneficial aspects of the Year 10 program.